 Shortcut 2: If you are r-e-a-l-l-y pressed on time, forget about mushrooms and barley.
 Caramelize the onions, open 3 cans of beans and mix these with cheese cheese.
 Reduce your broth by ½, bake and enjoy!

 Of course I would have gone red here if I could, but the hearty cheese nature of the dish really called for a rich white wine.
-I had a bottle of WillaKenzie Estate Pinot Gris 2010 in my wine fridge and its waxy consistency with hints of sweetness and earthiness accented the bake nicely.
+I had a bottle of Parducci Pinot Gris in my wine fridge and its waxy consistency with hints of sweetness and earthiness accented the bake nicely.